google/digitalbuildings/ontology/docs/faq.md

 **If the extension passes the type validator and passes review by the team, it will be accepted.**

 The type validator checks that additions or changes to the ontology do not break existing rules or compatibility (for example, the type validator will raise errors if a new field is added which is composed of undefined subfields).
 A review of the proposed extensions will be performed by the Digital Buildings team, which include building systems subject matter experts and software developers.
 The review covers both the subject matter (e.g. is a subfield too broadly defined for the intended application) and its holistic effect on the ontology (e.g. does it set precedent that makes further extension difficult).
 These reviews may require some deliberation and can result in proposed changes to the pull request, so it is better to submit pull requests in phases.
 See the next question for what is advised on ordering of ontology updates.

+## How do I run type validator?
+**Either run it locally on your machine (hard way), or submit a pull request (easy way).**

+The type validator will issue all warnings and errors when it runs.
+Run it iteratively, making fixes as necessary, until the validator does not complain anymore.

 ## What is the best way to make ontology extensions without significant rework?
 **For small updates, submit them all at once; otherwise, phase the updates, starting with subfields, then fields, then abstract types, and finally canonical types.**